 The minimum wage for apprentices is £3.90 per hour, but many employers pay more than this.
 This is dependent on the sector, region and apprenticeship level e.g. some higher apprenticeships pay up to £500 per week.
 Remember an epprentice is an employee just like anyone else and will also access the other benefits an employer offers such as paid holiday, pension and benefits schemes.

 Apprenticeships are available to anyone over the age of 16, living in England.
 There are different entry requirements depending on the sector and job.
 These can range from attitude and motivation levels to GCSE’s grade 9 – 5 (A – C), it really does depend on the role and the employer.

 At any one time there are between 12,000 – 20,000 apprenticeship vacancies available online in a variety of careers and industries across England.
-The local vacancies available now can be found near the bottom of our ‘Become an Apprentice‘ page or you can visit GOV.UK/apply-apprenticeship to find National vacancies.
+The local vacancies available now can be found HERE (link to vacancy feed) or you can visit GOV.UK/apply-apprenticeship to find National vacancies.
 Once the right job comes up, your son or daughter can simply register on the website and follow the step-by-step instructions to apply for the role.